-Appeals
+9 Appeals

-- (1) Any person on whom notice of a decision has been served under Article 6(3) may, within the 28 days next following the day on which the notice was served on him, appeal to the Royal Court against the decision of the Connétable. - (2) The decision of the Royal Court on any such appeal shall be final and without further appeal.
+- (1) Any person on whom notice of a decision has been served under Article 6(3) may, within the 28 days next following the day on which the notice was served on him or her, appeal to the Royal Court against the decision of the Connétable. - (2) The decision of the Royal Court on any such appeal shall be final and without further appeal.

-Revision of electoral register
+10 Revision of electoral register

-Every Connétable shall cause the electoral register for each electoral district within his parish to be changed as soon as practicable after being satisfied that such change is necessary, whether on the basis of a return, an application or information from the Connétable of another parish or to comply with any order of the Royal Court under Article 9 and whether the change involves the addition, removal or variation of names or other particulars.
+Every Connétable shall cause the electoral register for each electoral district within the Connétable's parish to be changed as soon as practicable after being satisfied that such change is necessary, whether on the basis of a return, an application or information from the Connétable of another parish or to comply with any order of the Royal Court under Article 9 and whether the change involves the addition, removal or variation of names or other particulars.

-Electoral register to be available
+11 Electoral register to be available

-- (1) Every Connétable shall cause the electoral register for each electoral district within his parish to be available at the parish hall for public inspection during the office hours of the parish hall. - (2) Every Connétable shall provide, free of charge, a copy of the electoral register for each electoral district within his parish as it stands immediately before 1st July each year to the Librarian of the Jersey Library and to the Judicial Greffier. - (3) The Librarian and the Judicial Greffier shall each cause the copy so provided to him to be available free of charge for public inspection at the Jersey Library and the Judicial Greffe respectively during the normal opening hours of that place.
+- (1) Every Connétable shall cause the electoral register for each electoral district within the Connétable's parish to be available at the parish hall for public inspection during the office hours of the parish hall. - (2) Every Connétable shall provide, free of charge, a copy of the electoral register for each electoral district within the Connétable's parish as it stands immediately before 1st September 2002, and 1st July in each year thereafter, to the Librarian of the Jersey Library and to the Judicial Greffier.9 - (3) The Librarian and the Judicial Greffier shall each cause the copy so provided to him or her to be available free of charge for public inspection at the Jersey Library and the Judicial Greffe respectively during the normal opening hours of that place.

-Electoral register in force for an election
+12 Electoral register in force for an election

-- (1) For the purposes of any election, an electoral register for an electoral district within a parish is the electoral register for the district as in force at midday on the day before the day when the nomination meeting for the election is held. - (2) The Connétable of the parish shall cause a copy of the register as so in force to be published in printed form and copies of it as so published to be available to - - (a) the Judicial Greffier, the Autorisés and Adjoints and the candidates for the election free of charge; and - (b) any other person, on payment of a reasonable charge determined by the Parish Assembly of the parish, or if no such charge has been determined, free of charge.
+- (1) For the purposes of any election, an electoral register for an electoral district within a parish is the electoral register for the district as in force at midday on the day before the day when the nomination meeting for the election is held. - (2) The Connétable of the parish shall cause a copy of the register as so in force to be published in printed form and copies of it as so published to be available to - - (a) the Judicial Greffier, the Autorisés and Adjoints and the candidates for the election free of charge; and - (b) not in force on the revision date

-Regulations may amend times in this Part
+13 Regulations may amend times in this Part